How to Sign Up for GED Test: Quick and Easy Steps

 Is it possible to take a GED practice test online?

-Yes, you can take GED practice tests online.
+You bet!
+You can find GED practice tests online.

 Are there options to get a GED for free?

-Some areas offer free GED classes or testing.
+Yes, some areas have free GED classes or testing available.